DIKU-EDU/kudos/docs/system-calls.rst

 * Returns the number of bytes actually written, or a negative value on error.
-(If the return value is less than *length* but :math:`\geq 0`, it means that some error occured but that the file was still partially written).
+(If the return value is less than *length* but ≥ 0, it means that some error occured but that the file was still partially written).

 * If the ``filehandle`` is 1, the write is done to ``stdout`` (the console), which is always considered to be an open file.